 Falling Behind on Payments

+For most of us, large purchases are typically made using various types of loans and financing.
 Do not get behind on any of your monthly payments.
 Revolving lines of credit typically report late payments to credit bureaus, so this is always best to be avoided.
 Allowing payments to build up can dig you into a debt trap that is nearly impossible to break free from.
 Late fees will stack up on top of increased interest rates and it will feel never-ending.
 This goes for all of your debt payments: credit card minimums, auto loans, title loans, mortgage, etc.